 You might be wondering why all these intricacies matter.
 Even though a person might live in Germany, you may be deemed a dual resident if you have to spend a significant amount of time in the UK.

 This does not automatically imply that you will be taxed twice.
 Fortunately, the UK-German tax deal will help solve at least a few of these issues.
 But, take a situation If you are a dual German–UK resident who works for a UK employer, the treaty will normally limit your UK tax liability to UK workdays only.
 This implies you only owe tax to the UK for the days you worked in the UK rather than Germany.

-Despite the fact that globalization has increased the number of dual resident ex-pats claiming tax relief under double tax treaties, it is still not a simple process.
-If you’re unsure about your residency status or if you consider yourself a dual resident, you should get professional tax guidance.
+Despite the fact that globalization has increased the number of dual-resident ex-pats claiming tax relief under double tax treaties, it is still not a simple process.
+If you’re unsure about your residency status or consider yourself a dual resident, you should get professional tax guidance.
 This is required to guarantee that you are not avoiding paying taxes in any nation.
 As a dual citizen, filing for tax relief under the treaty is difficult and simple to do wrong.

 1 thought on “Avoiding Double Taxation in The UK and Germany”